aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

 With this in mind, it should also be noted that the approach here is to reduce the map integration-by-integration, producing files which can then be fed into the gbtgridder routine, which will produce the final cube.
 As such, some decisions need to be made at this point, such as whether the individual polarizations should be averaged at the beginning, or output separately so that they can be averaged by the gridder.
 For the purposes of illustration, we keep the polarizations separate here.
 This is generally good practice as issues which may affect data quality (e.g. RFI or instrumentation failure) are often associated with a single polarization.
 If any such issues arise, having the data separated into different polarizations can facilitate more granular inspection and allow for flagging of poor data.

-4.3.2 Baseline Removal
+4.2.2 Baseline Removal
 ______________________

 One thing yet to be done is removing the baseline level.
-As we do not (necessarily) know in advance what the expected velocity range of any emission in the map might be, it makes sense to initially remove a low factor polynomial over the entire spectral range.
+As we do not (necessarily) know in advance what the expected velocity range of any emission in the map might be, it makes sense to initially remove a low order polynomial over the entire spectral range.
 By using a low factor polynomial (e.g. 2), we avoid fitting to any potential emission.
 Although, we should avoid including the band edges where it can be seen that power tapers off.
 This might have unwanted effects on the baseline fitting.
 The user can interactively click on the spectrum edges and set the region to be fitted.

 An initial estimate of the region can be fitted can be obtained via: